Find Affordable College Courses

 Read More…

-Texas A&M University - College Station came in at #7 in this year’s edition of the Best Value Economics Schools in the Southwest Region ranking.
-Located in the city of College Station, Texas A&M College Station is a public college with a fairly large student population.
+Texas A&M University - College Station landed the #7 spot in the 2023 rankings for the best value economics programs.
+Located in the city of College Station, Texas A&M College Station is a public school with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at Texas A&M College Station are $38,855 a year.
+Out-of-state tuition fees for undergraduate students at Texas A&M College Station are $38,855 per year.
 After completing their degree, economics graduates from Texas A&M College Station carry an average student debtload of $20,500.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $254.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Texas A&M College Station is ranked #4 for overall quality for economics in the Southwest Region .